dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 Be aware that this Signal binding stores secret keys, id, etc, on your disk (unencrypted).
 Take appropriate measures protecting the directory <OPENHAB_USER_DIR>/signal.

-Also, note that if you use docker with openHAB, you have to lift the cryptography restrictions.
+Note that if you use docker with openHAB, you may have to lift the cryptography restrictions for signal-cli.
 See [this link](https://github.com/openhab/openhab-docker#java-cryptographic-strength-policy) for more details.

 ## Configuration

-The binding has two configuration parameters
+The binding has two configuration parameters.

 - The main one is the "kind" of signal-cli integration you want :
+  - MANAGED: the binding will download, install, and run signal-cli automatically.
   - LOCAL: the binding will use the signal-cli binary installed on the system.
 You have to provide the path to the binary in the configuration.
-  - MANAGED: the binding will download and install signal-cli automatically.
+The binding will launch it.
   - NETWORK: the binding will connect to a remote signal-cli instance.
 You have to provide the URL of the remote signal-cli instance in the configuration.
+You have to launch it yourself.
 - The second is an additional configuration string.
+  - for MANAGED, it is the version of signal-cli you want to install.
+Let it empty to have the default value.
+Available versions are [here](https://openhab.jfrog.io/ui/repos/tree/General/libs-runtime-deps/AsamK/signal-cli).
+You may have to update to a more recent value if Signal has changed its protocol.
   - for LOCAL, it is the path to the signal-cli binary.
-  - for MANAGED, it is the version of signal-cli you want to install.
+You can provide at the beginning of the 'configuration' parameter, environment variables to customize the process execution.
   - for NETWORK, it is the ip:port of the remote signal-cli instance.

-For LOCAL and MANAGED, you can provide at the beginning of the 'configuration' parameter, environment variables to customize the process execution.

-For example, you can add `JAVA_HOME=/path/to/java25_home` as a prefix to the configuration parameter to set up the java version you want to use with signal-cli.
-As time of write, Signal-cli USE java 25+.
-As openHAB uses java 21, you will need to have both JDK installed and set up the JDK 25 location in the environment variable.

 ## Captcha (for signalaccount only)

 Unfortunately, registering a custom agent (a non-mobile device) requires an additional step.
 Signal protects its network with a captcha anti-bot registration system.

-So, the Signal network will probably require a captcha to register your number.
-This is a string, returned by a dedicated web page, proving that you are a human.
+You must provide a string, returned by a dedicated web page, proving that you are a human.
 You have then to provide it to the binding.

-To get one, you have to pass a verification check on the URL https://signalcaptchas.org/registration/generate.html and copy/paste the resulting link in the signal account thing configuration.
+To get the captcha, you have to pass a verification check on the URL https://signalcaptchas.org/registration/generate.html and copy/paste the resulting link during the registration process.

 ## Thing Configuration